 For the purpose of complying with the requirement of defining the resource category, the reporting issuer must ensure that disclosure of the definition is consistent with the resource categories and terminology set out in the COGE Handbook, pursuant to section 5.3 of NI 51-101.
-Section 5 of volume 1 of the COGE Handbook and the NI 51-101 Glossary identify and define the various resource categories.
+Section 5 of volume 1and section 2 of volume 2 of the COGE Handbook and the NI 51-101 Glossary identify and define the various resource categories.

-A reporting issuer may wish to report reserves or resources of oil or gas as "in-place volumes".
+A reporting issuer may wish to report reserves or resources other than reserves as "in-place volumes".
 By definition, reserves of any type, contingent resources and prospective resources are estimates of volumes that are recoverable or potentially recoverable and, as such, cannot be described as being "in-place".
 Terms such as "potential reserves", "undiscovered reserves", "reserves in place", "in-place reserves" or similar terms must not be used because they are incorrect and misleading.
-The disclosure of reserves or resources must be consistent with the reserves and resources terminology and categories set out in the COGE Handbook, pursuant to section 5.3 of NI 51-101.
+The disclosure of reserves or of resources other than reserves must be consistent with the terminology and categories set out in the COGE Handbook, pursuant to section 5.3 of NI 51-101.